GrotesqueZombie/GrotesqueZombie/README.md

 ## Hi there 👋
-My name is Frank, also known as Grotesque, Grotesque Games.
+My name is Frank, also known as Grotesque, from Grotesque Games.
+This is my repository for games that I find fun, interesting, and worth sharing!

+Please feel free to reach out.
+I primarily hang out in the Blackoath Entertainment Discord.
 <!--
 **GrotesqueZombie/GrotesqueZombie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.